 Stories of Yuki-onna seducing men and leading them to freeze to death is believed to be an old folkloric explanation for the curious phenomenon of "paradoxical disrobing".
 People dying of hypothermia often begin to feel uncomfortably hot as their body uses up the very last of its thermal energy and in their final delirium will frequently strip off all their clothes, hastening their demise.
 Since few if any people who reached such an advanced state of hypothermia ever lived to tell the tale before modern medical technology, being seduced by a beautiful woman was the best explanation anybody could come up with for why so many dead people were found naked in the snow.

-- The Snow card in Cardcaptor Sakura is one of the Clow's cards that is An Ice Person and is basically based on a yuki-onna, having the classic look of this youkai.
+- Cardcaptor Sakura: The Snow card is one of the Clow's cards that is An Ice Person and is basically based on a yuki-onna, having the classic look of this youkai.
 Sakura captured the card during the start of the school year after the city was nearly buried by snow.

-- A variant of the yuki onna legend (in which the yuki onna melts due to her victim's display of concern) is discussed in Detective Conan as a subtle way to clue Shinichi in on the solution to a murder mystery.
+- Detective Conan: A variant of the yuki onna legend (in which the yuki onna melts due to her victim's display of concern) is discussed as a way to clue Shinichi in on the solution to a murder mystery.

-- Two mysteries in The Kindaichi Case Files featured legends of an especially murderous version of the yuki onna called the yuki yasha and wearing a Hanya mask (a type of mask in Noh theater); of course, both times, sightings of such spirits turn out to be the murderer pulling a "Scooby-Doo" Hoax.
+- The Kindaichi Case Files: Two mysteries feature legends of an especially murderous version of the yuki onna called the yuki yasha and wearing a Hanya mask (a type of mask in Noh theater); of course, both times, sightings of such spirits turn out to be the murderer pulling a "Scooby-Doo" Hoax.

-- Yukio in Daily Life with Monster Girl.
+- Monster Musume: Yukio.
 She runs an onsen despite being An Ice Person.
 She has Emotional Powers and when she gets emotional she loses control of them.
 Yukio has a stoic demeanor and has difficulties smiling.

 - Spider-Man (Manga): In Ryoichi Ikegami's Spider-Man, one of the new foes Yu Komori/Spider-Man has to fight is a yuki-onna, called as "The White Woman", who appears in the city freezing people at will, including Yu himself.